DesmetQuentin/pyseasters/docs/database/replicate.rst

    Generate a download bash script for the desired data.

    positional arguments:
-   key                   key associated with the desired data (one of 'GHCNd', 'GHCNd metadata')
+   key                   key associated with the desired data (one of 'GHCNd', 'GHCNd metadata', 'GHCNh', 'GHCNh metadata')

    options:
    -h, --help            show this help message and exit